christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-The ToM circuit hits all the key benchmarks: faithful—the circuit actually outperforms the full model slightly, showing it captures the necessary functions; complete—all heads essential for each component are included; minimal—the plot highlights clear specialization with only a minimal number of heads carrying substantial weight.
+The ToM circuit hits all the key benchmarks: faithful—the circuit actually outperforms the full model, showing it captures the necessary functions; complete—all heads essential for each component are included; minimal—the plot highlights clear specialization with only a minimal number of heads carrying substantial weight.

 Breaking it down, the ToM circuit shows concentrated importance in certain heads, with over 40% in the induction heads of nsubj-1's belief state.
 This suggests that understanding and keeping a coherent grasp of where John thinks the cat is, is critical for handling ToM tasks.
-It implies that these heads are crucial in false belief passages, where maintaining an accurate representation of the scene from the actor who first moved the cat directly impacts belief tracking.
+It implies that an accurate representation of the scene from the actor who first moved the cat directly impacts belief tracking.

 Meanwhile, the duplicate and previous- backup token heads contribute minimally, acting more as supporting context providers rather than the main drivers of belief tracking.